Importing an API Source

 * ✅ All expected endpoints are listed

-**Success!** Your API Source is now ready to be used when creating products.
+🎉 **Success!** Your API Source is ready to use when creating products.

 After importing your API Source, you can: